No products in the cart.

 - One part potting mix with one part potting soil

 - One part peat mixed with one part potting soil

 - One part peat mixed with one part potting soil and one part potting mix

 No matter what mixture you use, it helps to keep it well-drained to prevent retaining water.

 One thing the Oxalis plants are more forgiving about is if you forget to water them.
 Besides, constant wet conditions will end up killing your houseplant.
 So water your flower as follow:

 - During spring and summer in the growing season, you can water when you feel the top inch of the soil dry.

 - As fall and winter arrive, your houseplant goes into dormancy.
 At this time, you can water it every two to three weeks.

 We recommend sticking your finger about two inches in the ground.
-Suppose the top inch is dry to touch.
+Suppose the top inch is dry to the touch.
 Water your flower until you see the water draining through the holes.
-Yet, use room temperature water to prevent your houseplant from going into shock.
+Yet, use room-temperature water to prevent your houseplant from going into shock.